 - References to literature in the text (at least two).

 - An additional EC can be earned if the student processes at least 140 pages of literature in the report.
+Please let the coordinator know if you want to make use of this when you hand in your report.
 It must be clear that the student read the literature.

 - Use the following format to name your file: Archonreport_*name of the course*_*your name*.